medmunds/Djrill/README.rst

 * ``global_merge_vars`` - a dict -- e.g., ``{ 'company': "ACME", 'offer': "10% off" }``
 * ``recipient_merge_vars`` - a dict whose keys are the recipient email addresses and whose values are dicts of merge vars for each recipient -- e.g., ``{ 'wiley@example.com': { 'offer': "15% off anvils" } }``
 * ``tags`` - a list of strings.
-Any tags over 50 characters in length are silently ignored since Mandrill doesn't support them.
-Any tags starting with an underscore will raise a ``ValueError`` exception.
-(Tags with an underscore are reserved by Mandrill.)
+Any tags over 50 characters in length or starting with an underscore will raise a ``ValueError`` exception when you attempt to send the message, since Mandrill does not support them.
 * ``google_analytics_domains`` - a list of string domain names
 * ``google_analytics_campaign`` - a string or list of strings
 * ``metadata`` - a dict